Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Introduction

 \section{Introduction}

-Control over the electronic properties of quantum matter using electromagnetic radiation is an attainable route to efficiently and systematically understand nonequilibrium phenomena.
-The interaction of correlated matter with light fields has already uncovered a wealth of exotic ``hidden'' phases~\cite{Orenstein12,Kampfrath13} including light-induced superconductivity~\cite{Fausti11}, dielectric breakdown in solids~\cite{Miyano97,Wall11,Schiffrin13,Schultze13}, photometallic states in organic insulators~\cite{Okamoto07}, and photodisruption of charge, magnetic, and orbital order in complex oxides~\cite{Polli07,Ehrke11,Zhang16,Casals16}.
+Control over the electronic properties of quantum matter using radiation is an attainable route to efficiently and systematically understand nonequilibrium phenomena.
+The interaction of correlated matter with light fields has already uncovered a wealth of exotic ``hidden'' phases~\cite{Orenstein12,Kampfrath13} including light-induced superconductivity~\cite{Fausti11}, dielectric breakdown~\cite{Miyano97,Wall11,Schiffrin13,Schultze13}, photometallic states in organic insulators~\cite{Okamoto07}, and photodisruption of charge, magnetic, and orbital order in complex oxides~\cite{Polli07,Ehrke11,Zhang16,Casals16}.

-For the photoinduced dielectric breakdown in insulators, the optical excitations typically observed are holons, doublons, and excitons.
-Excitons are neutral highly polarizable bound states, resulting from attractive Coulomb interactions, formed by particle-hole pairs.
-In the case of Mott insulators the particle-hole pair is made out of a holon and a doublon (doubly occupied state).
-Excitons are classified depending on the strength of Coulomb interactions and the dielectric properties of the medium in which they propagate~\cite{Fox2010,Wooten2013}.\ \emph{Wannier-Mott} excitons are realized when the particle-hole interaction is weak, giving rise to an exciton with a large radius (defined by the particle-hole separation).
-These excitons are typically found in semiconductors.\ \emph{Frenkel} excitons, on the other hand, are tightly bound with a small particle-hole radius.
-Conjugated polymers and molecular crystals usually display this type of excitons.\ \emph{Mott-Hubbard} excitons are bound states that usually arise from local Coulomb interactions such as Hubbard-$V$ terms.
-Excitons of this sort have been proposed to explain optical properties in quantum materials such as complex oxides.
+For dielectric breakdown in insulators, optical excitations typically observed are holons, doublons, and excitons.
+Excitons are particle-hole pairs bounded by Coulomb interaction and can be classified depending on the strength of such interaction~\cite{Fox2010,Wooten2013}.\ \emph{Wannier-Mott} excitons are realized when the particle-hole interaction is weak, giving rise to a large-radius quasiparticle.
+These excitons are typically found in semiconductors.\ \emph{Frenkel} excitons are tightly bound with a small particle-hole radius.
+Conjugated polymers and molecular crystals usually display these excitons.\ \emph{Mott-Hubbard} excitons arise from local Coulomb interactions such as Hubbard-$V$ terms, and they have been proposed to explain some optical properties in complex oxides.